ptrckprz/ptrckprz.github.io/_pages/valeoai.md

 Telecom ParisTech ([Florence Tupin](https://perso.telecom-paristech.fr/tupin/) and [Alasdair Newson](https://sites.google.com/site/alasdairnewson/))

 ## Recent news
+* July 2019: Code of our CVPR19 paper "AdvEnt: Adversarial Entropy Minimization for Domain Adaptation in Semantic Segmentation" is available on [valeo.ai github](https://github.com/valeoai/ADVENT)
 * July 2019: Marin Toromanoff (PhD student with Mines ParisTech, Valeo DAR and Valeo.ai) ranks 1st on Track 2 of [Carla Challenge 2019](https://carlachallenge.org/results-challenge-2019/), and 2nd on Track 1.
 * June 2019: Spyros Gidaris receives the Best Thesis Prize from Ponts Foundation.
 * June 2019: Valeo.ai researchers to present 8 papers (including 4 orals) at [CVPR](http://cvpr2019.thecvf.com/).
 Also on Booth 1556.
 See you in Long Beach!